 The first and foremost aspect to track in any business is cost.
 It doesn’t matter what kind of business you run or what its size is, at the end of the day you need to aware of what your expenses are and how much they amount to.
 In medical fields, professionals can sometimes be unaware of what the exact costs are and what terms are used to express them.
 Below you will see these different types outlined and described to benefit your understanding.

-First, we’ll cover fixed cost.
+First, we’ll cover the fixed costs.
 When a cost is ‘fixed’, it is an expense that must be paid regardless of productivity/output.
 These costs are the baseline costs that have to be paid by the business or entity consistently and regularly.
-This is to say that, the number of patients admitted to or treated at your hospital make no difference to these expenses as you’re required to pay them anyway.
+This is to say that, the number of patients admitted to or treated at your hospital makes no difference to these expenses as you’re required to pay them anyway.
 A few simple examples of fixed costs are listed below.

 - Electricity Bills